 How to solve certificate-based problems in Shadow IT

 The best way to tackle certificate-based problems in Shadow IT is to get ahead of the problem.
 Many traditional certificate management systems can only track what they are aware of.
 Shadow IT leaves a vast number of certificates in the dark.
-For this reason, a full-visibility scan such as the one offered in the Venafi Trust Protection Platform solution is advantageous.
+For this reason, a full-visibility scan such as the one offered in the Venafi Control Plane for Machine Identities is advantageous.
 It searches your entire network for any and all available certificates, logs them, updates them and keeps them on track to continue renewing on time.
 Barring a solution of this scope and capability, Shadow IT will get the better of many responsible PKI strategies, and undermine what might otherwise be a healthy-looking CMS.

 Additionally, underpinning the technology should be a sound security strategy for communication between any department utilizing SaaS solutions, with the IT department as the obvious hub.
 If a company is experiencing a sprawl of unauthorized apps across all their department, it should invest in finding, managing and ensuring the machine identities that allow them to operate safely.
 To do so, they must first acknowledge the Shadow IT problem and its impact—otherwise every approach will only be a partial solution.